Fast Distributed PageRank Computation: A Faster Distributed Algorithm (for Undirected Graphs)

-long walks ($\Theta(\log n)$ from each node) have been stitched.
-During stitching (i.e., in Phase 2), each connector node (which is also end point of the short walk) should remember the source node of the short walk.
-Now start from the each connector node and do a walk in reverse direction (i.e., retrace the short walk backwards) to the source node in parallel.
-During the reverse walk, simply count the visit to nodes.
-It is easy to see that this will take at most $O(\lambda)$ rounds with high probability (cf. Lemma \ref{lem:phase3}).
+In the third phase we count the number of visits of all the random walks to a node.
+As we have discussed, we have to create many short walks of length $\lambda$ from each node.
+Some short walks may not be used to make the long walk of length $\log n/\eps$.
+We show a technique to count all the used short walks' visits to different nodes.
+We note that after completion of Phase 2, all the $\Theta(n\log n)$ long walks ($\Theta(\log n)$ from each node) have been stitched.
+During stitching (i.e., in Phase 2), each connector node (which is also the end point of the short walk) should remember the source node and the $Coupon_{ID}$ of the short walk.
+Then start from each of the connector nodes and do a walk in reverse direction (i.e., retrace the short walk backwards) to the respective source nodes in parallel.
+During the reverse walk, simply count the visits to nodes.
+It is easy to see that this will take at most $O(\frac{\lambda}{\eps})$ rounds, in accordance with Phase~1 (cf. Lemma \ref{lem:phase3}).
 Now we analyze the running time of our algorithm {\sc Improved-PageRank-Algorithm}.
 The compact pseudo code is given in Algorithm \ref{alg:pr-walk-undirected}.